peteraritchie/ConsoleApplicationBuilder/README.md

 ## Configuration

-Just like HostApplicationBuilder and WebApplicationBuilder, classes that accept a ConfigurationManager or IConfigurationManager parameter in their construction will be injected with the configuration of the current application.
-Command-line arguments, appsettings values, and environment variables are accessible via the IConfigurationManager object.
-For example, if we added some propertiesto our appesettings:
+Just like `HostApplicationBuilder` and `WebApplicationBuilder`, classes that accept a `ConfigurationManager` or `IConfigurationManager` parameter in their construction will be injected with the configuration of the current application.
+Command-line arguments, appsettings values, and environment variables are accessible via the `IConfigurationManager` object.
+For example, if we added some properties to our appesettings:

 ```json
 {